Brooks Dyad vs Ghost

 Ghost Top View

 These two shoes have very different soles.
 Again from the bottom you can really see the difference between the two shoes in width.

 Conclusion – Brooks Dyad vs Ghost

-Brooks makes a lot of great running shoes.
-And if you’re looking for cushion, I can see why you would look at the Brooks Dyad vs Ghost.
-The Dyad is a max cushioned runner that is just as comfortable for daily wear.
-While the Ghosts provide just enough cushion for longer runs while still managing to feel quick.
-So which is the right running shoe for you?
+Brooks makes a lot of great running shoes, and if you’re looking for cushioning, I can see why you would compare the Brooks Dyad vs Ghost.
+The Dyad is a max-cushioned runner that is just as comfortable for daily wear, while the Ghosts provide just enough cushion for longer runs while still managing to feel quick.
+So, which is the right running shoe for you?

 Which road running shoe to buy?

-For my money if I’m looking for a daily runner to log a good amount of miles and something that I can wear at my next half marathon.
-Then I’m going with Brook Ghosts.
-They are more of a pure running shoe first, with the right amount of added cushion.
-And are going to perform more like Brooks’ faster runners.
+For my money, if I’m looking for a daily runner to log a good amount of miles and something that I can wear at my next half marathon, then I’m going with Brooks Ghosts.
+They are more of a pure running shoe first, with the right amount of added cushion, and are going to perform more like Brooks’ faster runners.

-Now, if you are a brand new runner, walker, someone with collapsed arches, plantar fasciitis, other foot issues, or are looking for a shoe to stand in.
-Then I would really consider the Dyad.
+Now, if you are a brand new runner, walker, someone with collapsed arches, plantar fasciitis, or other foot issues, or are looking for a shoe to stand in, then I would really consider the Dyad.
 I feel like they are designed to provide comfort and support first, while being a runner second.
 And this is great for certain uses.